 Department of Homeland Security (DHS), Temporary Policies Related to COVID-19, I-9, and REAL ID Policies

-- I-9 Policy: DHS has announced that, as of May 1, 2020, Form I-9 identity documents found in List B set to expire on or after March 1, 2020, and not otherwise extended by the issuing authority, may be treated the same as if the employee presented a valid receipt for an acceptable document for Form I-9 purposes.
+- List B: DHS has announced that, Form I-9 identity documents found in List B set to expire on or after March 1, 2020, and not otherwise extended by the issuing authority, may be treated the same as if the employee presented a valid receipt for an acceptable document for Form I-9 purposes.
 DHS has issued special instructions for how employers should fill out form I-9 if this policy is utilized, and when an employee must submit an updated or replacement List B document after this temporary policy ends.
 Any concerned practitioners or employers should review the announcement in full for details.